camunda/camunda-docs/docs/apis-tools/web-modeler-api/authentication.md

 <TabItem value='self-managed'>

 :::tip
-The URL of the Web Modeler API, represented below by the `${WEB_MODELER_REST_URL}` variable, is configured in your Self-Managed installation.
-The default value is `http://localhost:8070/`.
+The `${WEB_MODELER_REST_URL}` variable below represents the URL of the Web Modeler API.
+You can configure this value in your Self-Managed installation.
+The default value is `http://localhost:8070`.
 :::

 ```shell